scalacenter/ambassadors/README.md

 * improve communication between everyone involved with Scala
 * aid and support each other's efforts

+## This Repo

+This repository is a tool aimed to help the Ambassadors in their community-building activities.
+It fulfills the following objectives:

+- **Knowledge Sharing**.
+It contains a growing body of resources that Ambassadors use to help each other help others.
+This, for example, can be materials on how someone can start a new Scala meetup, or become a speaker at one.
+If one Ambassador already has a good answer to those and other questions, they can share it with the other Ambassadors in this repo.
+- **Discussion** of important topics in public.
+This can be, for example, questions about evolving the Ambassador program itself, which can be discussed in the form of discussions or issues.
+- **Organization** and coordination of community events and projects.

 ## The Ambassador Role

 Ambassadors are encouraged to: